realitytracing/Reality-Tracing-WIP/human-foundations/salience.md

 They indicate that:
 - Energy remains present
 - Salience remains active
-- Stabilizing local ends are unavailable
+- Stabilizing local ends and idea-clusters are unavailable

 The system is attempting to remain dynamically viable under extreme constraint.